-Bachelor of Science in Plant and Soil Science with a specialization in Horticulture at a distance
+Bachelor of Science in Plant and Soil Science at a Distance

 This degree program requires a minimum of 120 semester hours of undergraduate coursework.
 While students take the majority of their coursework on-line from Texas Tech University, they may be required to take a course, such as Introductory Chemistry, from another institution or a local community college.
 Credits from other institutions can be evaluated for potential transfer, however, the last 30 hours of the degree must be completed through Texas Tech University, either at a distance or on-campus.